Websoft9Archive/ansible-onlyoffice/docs/solution-upgrade.md

 ## System Update

-Run a command to complete updating the system:
+Run a command to complete system update:

 ``` shell
 #For Ubuntu&Debian